unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 **Last Updated: 28 January 2025**

-MapX is a platform developed and maintained by UNEP/GRID-Geneva ("we," "our," or "us") to support  environmental decision-making by transforming data into actionable information.
+MapX is a platform developed and maintained by GRID-Geneva ("we," "our," or "us") to support  environmental decision-making by transforming data into actionable information.